Aruba Visa – Visa & Passport Requirements For Aruba

-One of the great things about Aruba is that you don’t actually need a tourist Aruba visa to travel there if you’re coming from the United States – so long as you aren’t planning on being in the country for longer than 30 days.
+One of the great things about Aruba is that you don’t need a tourist Aruba visa to travel there if you’re coming from the United States – so long as you aren’t planning on being in the country for longer than 30 days.
 This is possible thanks to the fact that Aruba is one of the constituents of the Kingdom of the Netherlands.

 If you’re getting ready to book your Aruba vacation but realize that your passport is no longer valid, you can use a large number of expedited passport services to help rectify the issue.
 Expedited services can help you submit and process your new passport application, can help you renew your existing passport and more.
-You can also get passport pages added to your existing valid passport in as little as 24 hours.
+You can also get passport pages added to your current valid passport in as little as 24 hours.

 Aruba Embassy & Consulate Information